 Insulated metal panels have been an increasingly popular building material over the last ten years.
 This is due to the fact that they are relatively easy to install, offer significant energy efficiency savings, and come with a lifespan up to sixty years.
-Yet that does not means that insulated metal panels--or IMPs, for short--don’t come with their own set of unique drawbacks.
+Yet that does not mean that insulated metal panels--or IMPs, for short--don’t come with their own set of unique drawbacks.

 Before selecting IMPs as a building material, it is important that you have a full understanding of the limitations which they pose.
-Otherwise you may find yourself faced with unanticipated problems down the line.
+Otherwise, you may find yourself faced with unanticipated problems down the line.
 This article will help to post your knowledge of IMPs by discussing three potential problems to be aware of.

 Insulated metal panels are widely lauded for their ease of installation.
 This has a lot to do with the fact that the panels sit atop one another and lock into place using a tongue and groove style system.
 Each subsequent panel is hoisted up using special suction lifting equipment, then tilted into place.
 Once the panel is sitting plumb and square on top the one below it, it is locked into place using self-tapping Tek-style fasteners--also known as self-drilling screws.